lopuhin/kaggle-kuzushiji-2019/README.rst

 * another trick for reducing memory usage and making it train faster with cudnn.benchmark was limiting and bucketing number of targets in one batch.
-* model was very sensitive to hyperparameters such as crop size and shape and batch size (and gradient accumulation wasn't enough to fix this).
+* model was very sensitive to hyperparameters such as crop size and shape and batch size (and I had a bug in gradient accumulation).
 * SGD with momentum performed significantly better than Adam, cosine schedule was used, weight decay was also quite important.
 * quite large scale and color augmentations were used: hue/saturation/value,